 Jump To Contents

-What are Bias-ply and Radial ATV Tires?
+What are Bias and Radial ATV Tires?

 Bias Tires

-Thus, you will see a crisscross pattern formed on top of these ATV tires.
+You will see a crisscross pattern formed on top of these ATV tires.
 As a result, these ATV tires have narrow footprints and thick sidewalls.
 This feature allows the ATV tire to offer much-needed maneuverability on tough terrains.
 Bias types tires offer less flex and so are preferred for the extreme off-road conditions when and where you need increased clean-out, superior grip and traction.

 Pros: